verilog-indeed/nano4k_spi_nor_flash/README.md

 When cmdFinished goes high it indicates that the instruction will be completed by the next rising serialClk edge, and the flash interface can be safely disabled without violating the byte boundary for certain instructions like Page Program.

-When WrDataReady goes high, it indicates that the flash interface will begin transmitting byte n, and is ready to accept byte n+1 which will sampled 7 serialClk cycles later.
+When WrDataReady goes high, it indicates that the flash interface will begin transmitting byte n, and is ready to accept byte n+1 which will be sampled 7 serialClk cycles later.

 When RdDataValid goes high, it indicates that the fData_RD read data is valid and can be sampled safely.

 # Currently supported commands

-FREAD (0x0B): Read flash data started from supplied address one byte at a time, keep interface active to read up to the entire flash chip if desired, supports a max frequency of about 120MHz but sends a dummy byte before it begins actual reading.
+FREAD (0x0B): Read flash data starting from supplied address one byte at a time, keep interface active to read up to the entire flash chip if desired, supports a max frequency of about 120MHz but sends a dummy byte before it begins actual reading.

 RDCR (0x15): Read the flash chip's configuration register. (see pg.
 31 of datasheet)